swiftlang/swift-package-manager/Documentation/Package-Manager-Community-Proposal.md

 also like to make it possible for an IDE to control Package Manager workflow, such as updating a package's dependencies to the latest versions.

+Apple intends to provide good support for the Swift Package Manager in Xcode.

 ### Standardized Licensing

 We would like the Package Manager to assist in managing the licenses of your